jnsofini/reliable-credit-scoring-system/deployment/webservice/README.md

     added fly.io
 ```

-You will see the following _Then imaged started building_.
+In this case we didnt add database or redis, however we added `.dockerignore & fly.toml`.
+When done, we the following message is sent to the terminal _`Then imaged started building`_.
 The app was created and deployed.
 The image of the app is also sent to a registry and the info displayed in the terminal [`image`](registry.fly.io/credit-scoring).
 The app is located in this [link](https://credit-scoring.fly.dev/docs).

 ## Deployment via GitHub Actions